-Services that are covered for you What you must pay when you get these services One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
+Services that are covered for you What you must pay when you get these services Vision care You pay a \$0 copay per visit for Medicare-covered eye Covered services include: exams, Medicare-covered glaucoma screenings, and Medicare-covered diabetic retinopathy screenings.
+Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/ contacts For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+Prior Authorization may be required.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older, and Hispanic Americans who are 65 or older Referral may be required.
+For people with diabetes, screening for diabetic retinopathy is covered once per year You pay a \$0 copay per visit.
+One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
 (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-Eyeglasses or Contact Lenses after cataract surgery.
+You pay a \$0 copay for one pair of Medicare-covered Eyeglasses or Contact Lenses after cataract surgery.
 Routine eye exam You pay a \$0 copay for a routine eye exam.
 Limited to 1 visit every year.
 Retinal imaging You pay a \$0 copay for retinal imaging.
-Note: Routine Eye Exam benefits provided by EyeMed.
-You must visit an EyeMed network provider to access the benefit.
-Review Provider Directory to find an EyeMed provider.
+Routine eye exams provided by select providers.
+Review Provider Directory to find a Vision provider.
 Limited to 1 visit every year.
 Eyewear allowance for glasses (frame and lenses) or contact lenses (in lieu of eyeglasses) from a network provider up to \$150 every year.
-You are responsible for any amounts beyond the allowance. welcome to Medicare" preventive visit The plan covers the one-time "Welcome to Medicare" There is no coinsurance,
+You are responsible for any amounts beyond the allowance.

+Welcome to Medicare preventive visit

-The plan covers the one-time "Welcome to Medicare' preventive visit.
+The plan covers the one-time Welcome to Medicare preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.

-Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
+Important: We cover the Welcome to Medicare preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your Welcome to Medicare preventive visit.

-There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
+There is no coinsurance, copayment, or deductible for the Welcome to Medicare preventive visit.